Chechekhins/scParadise/docs/theory.rst

 1. An EVS of 1 indicates that the model perfectly explains all the variance in the target variable.
 2. An EVS of 0 means that the model does not explain any variance, equivalent to simply predicting the mean of the target values.

+The scEve models predict multiple proteins.
+By default, the value of the EVS defined by the function scnoah.report_reg is the average across all predicted proteins (multioutput = 'uniform_average').
+However, you can change this to obtain predictions for each protein separately (multioutput = 'raw_values').

 Example
 -------